bernardodangelo/beer-plugin/README.md

-# Beer plugin for Minecraft
+# Beer Plugin

-A simple beer plugin for Minecraft.
+A simple plugin for Minecraft.

+## Modrinth

+Check out the plugin on [Modrinth](https://modrinth.com/plugin/simple-beer).

 ## Contact